urmel79/Jupyter_GettingStarted2ML/SVM_Iris_parameter_tuning.md

 Furthermore, we know that the **classes** are very **evenly distributed** and thus bias tendencies should be avoided.

 <!-- #region tags=[] toc-hr-collapsed=true -->
-# STEP 3: Classify by support vector classifier (SVC)
+# STEP 3: Classify by support vector classifier - SVC

 ## Operating principal